The Young Affiliates of the Mint Present

 Before joining the Halsey, Kornegay worked in New York serving as Director of the Summer Study Program at Sotheby’s Institute of Art where she was responsible for directing academic standards and program design for courses covering topics in art business and contemporary art.

 Selected curatorial experience includes co-curator of Siteworks in Columbia, SC a series of outdoor public art installations; curator of Signs of Contemporary Art at the State Museum in Columbia; curator and manager of the City Arts Exhibition Series at Bank of America Plaza in Columbia; and Obey and Slay: Art from the Street at the Halsey Gallery in Charleston.

 Kornegay holds a bachelor's degree from Clemson University and a master's degree in art history from the University of South Carolina with a concentration on 20th century art.

 This show will open a dialogue between artists, unbridled from any overarching theme, content, medium, or geographic parameters, and the Charlotte community in an accessible, yet established space, while mixing and mingling amongst works of art.

 There is a noted schism between the museum space, the gallery space and the studio space.
 With this art show, the Young Affiliates of the Mint Museum hope to bridge that gap to give attendees and participants the medium through which to view this new space and start this new conversation.
-For those curious about collectorship, designated works in 80x80 will be available for purchase.

 The Young Affiliates of the Mint are a diverse group of young professionals promoting and supporting the Mint Museum cultural, social, leadership, and fundraising activities and events.
 Established in 1990, we're the premier social arts organization for young professionals in Charlotte.